iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/Build a Starting Sector.md

 If you want, you can do what I did and make the card's contents into a [Markdown table](https://www.markdownguide.org/extended-syntax/#tables) to make it look nicer.

+Finally, go ahead and rename your Sector Canvas file to the name you ended up with, so it's not just "Untitled".

 #### Next Steps

 And with that, we've completed the entire Starting Sector guide!
 Following along with the Starforged Rulebook, that means you're ready to [[Begin Your Adventure]] and see what it's like to get into the rest of gameplay using Iron Vault!